This Teriyaki Glazed Rump Steak takes inspiration from classic restaurant dishes to bring a fine dining experience straight into your home!

 Peel and grate the garlic (or use a garlic press).

-When the potatoes have 10 mins left, heat a drizzle of oil in a large frying pan on high heat.
+When the potato has 10 mins left, heat a drizzle of oil in a large frying pan on high heat.

-Once hot, add the pak choi and young pea pods to the pan.
-Stir-fry until tender, 3-4 mins.
+Once hot, add the pak choi and sugar snap peas to the pan and stir-fry until tender, 3-4 mins.
 Season with salt and pepper.

 Once fragrant, transfer the veg to a bowl and cover to keep warm.
 Wipe out the pan.